- You can afford beautiful, healthy teeth without financial burdens.

 What dental care does supplemental dental insurance cover?

-Supplemental dental insurance is a private insurance that makes sense if you have public health insurance and would like high-quality dental services for the protection and treatment of your teeth without incurring a heavy financial burden.
+Supplemental dental insurance is a private insurance that makes sense if you have public insurance and would like high-quality dental services for the protection and treatment of your teeth without incurring a heavy financial burden.

 How does supplemental dental insurance work?